 Of course, many are looking at bamboo as an alternative to logging trees for lumber or growing corn for biofuel.
 Increasing numbers of green entrepreneurs are jumping on board, to make a buck or to make a difference, or quite possibly both.
 Not every bamboo enterprise is guaranteed to boom, but a few of them surely will.
 Good businesses that can develop solutions to the world’s pressing problems, and make those solutions viable and scalable, stand to turn a great profit.

 Shrewd investors now have a chance to get in on the green revolution.
 Most of them see this as something far more than just an opportunity to cash in.
-Telsa shareholders, for example, are seeing great financial returns at the moment.
+Telsa shareholders, for example, have already seen enormous financial returns.
 And Elon Musk looks to be something of a business genius.
 But Musk and his investors didn’t start an electric car company merely as a way to turn a profit on a passing trend.

 Moral inclinations and environmental imperatives

-Pioneers like Tesla recognize the notion of a sustainable paradigm shift as a global imperative.
+Pioneering companies like Tesla recognize the notion of a sustainable paradigm shift as a global imperative.
 But in order for the world to adopt more sustainable technologies, the alternatives have to be economically competitive with fossil fuels and traditional resources.
-And to make that happen will take some aggressive research and development, all of which requires financial investment.
+And to make that happen will take some aggressive research and development, all of which will require financial investment.

 Bamboo, a growing industry

 Unfortunately, investing in a socially responsible and financially profitable bamboo company isn’t as simple as picking up an arrangement of lucky bamboo from your local hardware store.
 Bamboo is a wildly diverse industry, branching into all different sectors of the economy.
-It’s also a relatively young industry, lacking a certain degree of infrastructure.
-All of this makes for an atmosphere of high risk and abun dant opportunity.
+It’s also a relatively young industry, lacking a certain degree of infrastructure, at least in the US.
+All of this contributes to an atmosphere of high risk and abundant opportunity.

-People are excited to plant bamboo, knowing that it’s the fastest-growing plant on earth, ready to harvest within just a few years.
+People are excited to plant bamboo, knowing that it’s the fastest-growing plant on earth, ready to harvest within five or six years.
 Bamboo grows quickly and easily, with fewer agricultural inputs than other crops and a far greater capacity to sequester carbon.
-Fresh shoots can be sold as food, mature poles can be used in construction, and remnants can be turned into fuel.
+Fresh shoots can be sold as food, mature poles can be used in construction, and remnants can be turned into fuel, biochar, or pressed particle board.
 Bamboo fiber is also a viable source for paper and textiles.

 But in the US and Europe, the processing industries are still in their infancy, if they even exist at all.
-In other words, if you want to turn your Alabama-grown bamboo into some super soft bamboo fabric, or into tree-free paper, you’ll need to ship it to China to be milled.
-Consider the shipping costs, as quickly you see the costs going up and the sustainability going down.
+In other words, if you want to turn your Florida-grown bamboo into some super soft bamboo fabric, or into tree-free paper, you might need to ship it to China to be milled.
+Consider the shipping costs, and you quickly see the costs going up and the sustainability going down.